 Looking for some extra writing inspiration?
 Check out these writing prompts.

 Thank you for reading this!
-If you care about your child’s creativity, please consider sharing this article and joining our Night Zookeeper community.
+If you care about your child’s creativity, please consider sharing this article and joining our Night Zookeeper community by checking out our reading and writing program.
 We would be delighted to have you!